I drum with elderly populations frequently. Mostly at active retirement communities, senior centers, and so on.

 With some regular meeting groups we find outdoor locations to play.
 We can connect with nature.

-Here in Saint Louis there are a lot of fantastic places to play.
+Here in Florida there are a lot of fantastic places to play.
 It doubles the experience.

 I hope you enjoyed reading my page, and if you facilitate drum circles for elders, some of it helps you.